 With this viewpoint, much of the story focuses on Reagan’s anti-communist sentiments and his dealings with the Soviet Union during the Cold War, giving him credit for the fall of the Berlin Wall.

-The word crusader is often mentioned, as Reagan is portrayed as a cowboy-like heroic figure who doesn’t abide by politics on Capitol Hill and leads with his high moral ground of putting America first and the Christian teachings his mother instilled in him.
-This focus means that much of the details concerning his policies and controversies are glossed over for an idealized version of a man, denying audiences a more balanced and nuanced view of history.
+The word “crusader” is often mentioned, as Reagan is portrayed as a cowboy-like heroic figure who doesn’t abide by politics on Capitol Hill and leads with his high moral ground of putting America first and the Christian teachings his mother instilled in him.
+This focus means that many of the details concerning his policies and controversies are glossed over for an idealized version of a man, denying audiences a more balanced and nuanced view of history.

 In a technical sense, the film feels like a mainstream 1950s movie.
 The lighting is overly bright with a glamorized flare.

 The scenes are short, with large movements, and the dialogue never goes on for too long before some instrumental background music begins to hum underneath, clearly directing the audience to feel inspired in every moment of the movie—even the most mundane.
 This is not an exaggeration; in nearly every scene, instrumental music begins to play that sounds like the beginning or end of a rousing Wild West movie.
-They lay it on thick for the two hours and fifteen-minute runtime.
+They lay it on thick for the two hours and twenty-one minute runtime.

 Reagan was no hero

 To be clear, Reagan was no hero for working-class people.
-During his time as the Screen Actors Guild (SAG) president from the mid-1940s through the 1950s, he did achieve some gains for his colleagues, but he also helped in blacklisting many of those in Hollywood who he disagreed with politically.
+During his time as the Screen Actors Guild (SAG) president from the mid-1940s through the 1950s, he did achieve some gains for his colleagues, but he also helped in blacklisting many of those in Hollywood whom he disagreed with politically.

 He was an informant for the government and provided names to the Federal Bureau of Investigation (FBI) of actors whom he believed to be communist sympathizers.
 During a House Un-American Activities Committee hearing, Reagan testified that some guild members were associated with the Communist Party.
-This blacklisting would result in many progressive Hollywood figures being denied work or ran out of Hollywood completely.
+This blacklisting would result in many progressive Hollywood figures being denied work or run out of Hollywood completely.

 The film portrays this as Reagan beginning his “heroism” early on.
 There’s even a brief scene (before the “epic” music starts) of Reagan at a table with a number of his Hollywood colleagues in which one person, Dalton Trumbo, begins explaining to Reagan that there is a system in place that only favors the rich and is unequal for working people.
 Reagan seems to want to sit and argue but is pulled away by his then-wife, Jane Wyman.